cakephp/docs/en/controllers/components/pagination.rst

 While you can include any of the options supported by :php:meth:`~Cake\\ORM\\Table::find()` such as ``fields`` in your pagination settings.
-It is cleaner and simpler to bundle your pagination options into a :ref:`custom-find-methods`.
+It is cleaner and simpler to bundle your pagination options into a :ref:`Custom Find Method<custom-find-methods>`.
 You can use your finder in pagination by using the ``finder`` option::

     class ArticlesController extends AppController